poinck/ocelot/README.md

 **ocelot:**
 "ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config.h" and a side-panel instead of a top-panel.

-*NOTICE: The top-panel support is now officially unsupported.*

 ![ocelot](/ocelot.png)

 ## Dependencies